 Some of the key attributes of the programme include the fostering of lifelong learners, the need for continuous improvement, teamwork and the attainment of solid critical thinking and problem-solving skills.
-The BEngTech qualification will also allow for further study through articulation into the postgraduate NQF level 8 BEngTech Honours programme, to be offered in the future at DUT, and the subsequent opportunity for master's and doctoral research.
+The BEngTech qualification will also allow for further study through articulation into the postgraduate NQF level 8 BEngTech Honours programme, to be offered at DUT from 2022, and the subsequent opportunity for master's and doctoral research.

-Qualified candidates may register with the internationally affiliated Engineering Council of South Africa (ECSA) as Professional Engineering Technologists and/or Professional Certified Engineers.
+Qualified candidates may register with the internationally affiliated Engineering Council of South Africa (ECSA) as Professional Engineering Technologists.